mmusthafapt/oi-task-1/Readme.md

 3. **Grafana (Metrics Visualization):**
     - Grafana provides beautiful dashboards to visualize metrics collected by Prometheus and ELK.
 It uses prometheus , Elasticsearch as data source and deplay it in customizable dashboards.
-    - An example dashboard configuration can be seen in src/grafana/dashboard.json
+    - An example dashboard configuration can be seen in [src/grafana/dashboard.json](src/grafana/dashboard.json)
     - Grafana provides an *Alertmanager* to configure and handle alerts.
-    - These alerts can be integrated with Slack, PagerDuty and other messaging services.
+    - These alerts can be integrated with Email, Slack, PagerDuty and other messaging services.
     - Grafana also provide helm chart for installation in Kubernetes.
 Adding it to the ArgoCD as an applicationset automate the management of Grafana

 4. **AWS CloudWatch:**